Find Grad Schools

 23 Yearly Graduations

 San Diego State University comes in at #15 on our list of the most popular colleges offering master's degrees in hospitality.
 Roughly 36,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The hospitality program at San Diego State University awarded 23 master's degrees during the 2020-2021 school year.
-Around 30% of these students were from an underrepresented racial-ethnic group, and 87% were women.
+During the most recent year for which we have data, 23 people received their master's degree in hospitality from SDSU.
+Of these students, 64% were women and 43% were members of underrepresented racial-ethnic groups.

 #16